Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

-During the translocation, one of the interesting quantities would be hydrogen bonds between Arg$_9$ and the lipids molecules.
-It has been known that the hydrogen bonding between CPPs and lipids (or water) is critical when CPPs contact the membrane at the beginning of the penetration and make the translocation across the membrane \cite{Rothbard2004,Tang2008,Takechi-Haraya2018,Pei2022}.
+During the translocation, one of the interesting quantities to analyze would be hydrogen bond formation between Arg$_9$ and the lipids molecules.
+It has been known that the hydrogen bonding between CPPs and lipids (or water) is critical when CPPs contact the membrane at the beginning of the penetration and when they translocate across the membrane \cite{Rothbard2004,Tang2008,Takechi-Haraya2018,Pei2022}.
 Fig. S1 presents the number of hydrogen bonds during the translocation (from WE1 to WE5 simulations).
-The blue line denotes the number of hydrogen bonds between Arg$_9$ and the lipid molecules, while the green is between Arg$_9$ and the phosphate group in the lipids.
+The blue line denotes the number of hydrogen bonds between Arg$_9$ and the lipid molecules (including the phosphate group), while the green line is between Arg$_9$ and only the phosphate group in the lipids.
 The red line depicts the ones between Arg$_9$ and water.
-Each point in the figure is an averaged value over 10 iterations.
-The average number of hydrogen bonds between Arg$_9$ and the lipids (or water) is about 20, and this number showed a slight fluctuation during the translocation.
+Each point in the figure is an averaged value over 50 ps.
+The average number of hydrogen bonds between Arg$_9$ and lipids and water is about 20, showing slight fluctuation during the translocation.
 This indicates that the strength of hydrogen bonding doesn't affect the efficiency of the translocation.
 Although the hydrogen bonding between Arg$_9$ and the membrane is vital at the initial penetration stage, our simulation suggests that another factor could be responsible for translocating Arg$_9$ across the membrane.
-We think that water can be one factor that makes the translocation which we will discuss in the following section.
+We think water can be another factor that makes the translocation.
+We will discuss this issue in the following section.